Fork: History

+A bronze fork, dating from the 16th century BC, was found in a Mycenaean Greek grave.

-In the Roman Empire, bronze and silver forks were used, many surviving examples of which are displayed in museums around Europe.
-Use varied according to local customs, social class, and the type of food, but in earlier periods forks were mostly used as cooking and serving utensils.
+In the Roman Empire, bronze and silver forks were used.
+With many surviving examples of which are displayed in museums across Europe.
+The use varied according to local customs, social class, and type of food, but in earlier periods forks were mostly used as cooking and serving utensils.